 Hour: Same as “Credit” or “Credit Unit.”
 See Units.

-International Baccalaureate (IB): An international educational based system which offers individual subject exams to students who complete its diploma programs.
+International Baccalaureate (IB): An international educational-based system which offers individual subject exams to students who complete its diploma programs.
 Many US colleges and universities award credit for qualifying scores on these exams.
 To see the list of IB exams that Oxnard College awards credit toward the Associate Degree, see the IB chart in this catalog or schedule an appointment with a counselor.

 Learning Community: Thematically links two courses, providing the student with an interdisciplinary context for learning.

 Lower Division: The first two years of college work, i.e., freshman and sophomore years.
 By California law only lower division work can be offered at California Community Colleges.
+An exception is made for the limited number of CCCs approved to offer Bachelor's degrees which require upper division coursework.

 Major/Area of Emphasis: An organized program of courses in a specific area of study, leading to a Certificate of Achievement, an Associate degree, or ultimately a Bachelor’s degree.